junipertcy/bipartiteSBM-MCMC/README.md

-# bisbm_block_estimation_mcmc
+# bipartiteSBM-MCMC

-C++ implementation of a MCMC sampler for the bipartite degree-corrected Stochastic Block Model.
+**bipartiteSBM-MCMC** is a MCMC sampler for the degree-corrected bipartite Stochastic Block Model.
 Three sampling procedures are provided.
 In `marginalize` and `anneal` mode, the group memberships of each node are found assuming we know the number of communities, (Ka, Kb), of the system.
-In `estimate` mode, one samples the posterior distribution as we do not know the group sizes, and (Ka, Kb) are also updated and sampled.
+In `estimate` mode, one samples the posterior distribution directly assuming we do not know the number of groups.

+It is also used as a submodule for the [det_k_bisbm](https://github.com/junipertcy/det_k_bisbm) library.

 ## Table of content